State Complaint Number for MLTC Problems - 1-866-712-7197

 WHO MAY NOT ENROLL IN A MLTC?
 (Who is EXCLUDED from MLTC?)

 Individuals in Certain Waiver Programs.
 These include: Nursing Home Transition & Diversion (NHTD) waiver, Traumatic Brain Injury (TBI) waiver, Office for People with Developmental Disabilities waiver, and individuals with complex mental health needs receiving services through ICF and HCBS waiver.
-(Note NHTW and TBI waivers will be merged into MLTC in January 1, 2019).
+(Note NHTW and TBI waivers will be merged into MLTC in January 1, 2022, just extended from 2019 per NYS Budget enacted 4/1/2018).

 Nursing Home residents WERE excluded from enrolling in MLTC plans or mainstream Medicaid managed care plans but MAY enroll as of Oct.
 1, 2015.
 New permanent residents MUST enroll.
 SEE this article.